-Westmoreland Falls is a magnificent hidden gem tucked away in lush rainforest, just a short 15 minute drive from Mole Creek.
+Westmorland Falls is a magnificent hidden gem tucked away in lush rainforest, just a short 15 minute drive from Mole Creek.
 Driving to the waterfall from Mole Creek was relatively easy, though signage is rather poor.
-It is very easy to drive past the carpark area of the Westmoreland Falls, due to lack of signage.
+It is very easy to drive past the carpark area of the Westmorland Falls, due to lack of signage.

-Prior to 2016 Westmoreland Falls was surrounded by lush ferns and rainforest in what was a very intimate place along the creek.
+Prior to 2016 Westmorland Falls was surrounded by lush ferns and rainforest in what was a very intimate place along the creek.
 However, in 2016, massive flood waters washed out much of the banks of the creek around the waterfall.
 Today we can see much more of the waterfall than pre-flood times.
-Westmoreland Falls is still rehabilitating from the floods.
-Parks and Wildlife have reconstructed access platforms downstream from Westmoreland Falls, thus replacing a viewing platform that was washed away from the floods.
+Westmorland Falls is still rehabilitating from the floods.
+Parks and Wildlife have reconstructed access platforms downstream from Westmorland Falls, thus replacing a viewing platform that was washed away from the floods.

 Click on an image to view in fullscreen